DronG / Shutterstock.com

 Chicken Tetrazzini

 Tetrazzini sounds very Italian for such a non-Italian dish because it was named in honor of Luisa Tetrazzini, an Italian opera singer who traveled the U.S. performing in 1908.
-The legend goes that a hotel chef wanted to impress the Italian songstress and created this creamy pasta dish using either chicken, mushrooms, peas, carrots, and thin angel hair pasta.
+Legend goes that a hotel chef wanted to impress the Italian songstress and created this creamy pasta dish using either chicken or turkey, mushrooms, peas, carrots, and thin angel hair pasta.

 The whole thing was soaked in heavy cream sauce sprinkled with slivered almonds and baked into a casserole.
 It is difficult to know if Luisa ever actually ate the dish with her namesake.
 However, the heavy dish became popular in the 1950s and 60s in America when casseroles were a huge hit.
 But don't look for this in Italy because it does not exist anywhere in the country.